 7 CHANGES TO BOOKING DETAILS BY PASSENGERS

-7.3 Requests for significant amendments to booking details (e.g. change of ship or sail date) received before the balance due date will be treated as a new booking.
-At the Company’s sole discretion, the original booking will either be deemed cancelled (and be subject to the cancellation charges set out in section 8), or will be deemed amended (and be subject to an amendment fee of £75 per Passenger).
+7.3 Requests for significant amendments to booking details (e.g. change of sail date) received before the balance due date will be treated as a new booking.
+At the Company’s sole discretion, the original booking will either be deemed cancelled (and be subject to the cancellation charges set out in section 8), or will be deemed amended (and be subject to an Amendment fee of £100 per Passenger).
+A maximum of one change of sail date per booking will be considered for an Amendment fee of £100 per Passenger as long as the change to the sail date is requested at least 112 days before the booked departure date.
 Any deposit paid, discount applied or promotion applicable to a booking that is cancelled or amended will only be transferred to a new booking at the Company’s discretion.
+Any offers currently available on the cruise that the Passenger wishes to transfer their booking to will also only be applied at the Company’s discretion.

-7.4 For minor amendments to booking details received before the balance due date (e.g. passenger name changes) an administration charge of £30 per Passenger affected will be charged.
-If name changes are required to scheduled flight details, the charge may be significantly more than £30 per Passenger and will be quoted on request.
+7.4 For amendments to booking details received before the balance due date (e.g. Passenger name changes) an administration charge of £50 per Passenger affected will be charged.
+If name changes are required to scheduled flight details, the charge may be significantly more than £50 per Passenger and will be quoted on request.
 Passengers should also be aware that airlines may not allow transfer of Passenger names and in such cases a flight booking might need to be cancelled and rebooked, subject to availability, and at the Passenger’s expense.

 7.5 After an amendment is applied a new confirmation invoice will be issued at which point the contract will be deemed to be amended accordingly.